A BIG HEART AND A CLEAR VISION

 At the age of 40, Joachim Herz met his second wife Petra.
 For almost three decades, this husband-and-wife team worked side by side in their tower, day after day.
-Joachim Herz was fiercely intelligent and was able to get to grips with new ideas extremely quickly.
+Joachim Herz was fiercely intelligent and was able grasp new ideas extremely quickly.
 He was particularly interested in economic affairs.
-He liked to provoke discussion with his perceptive and unorthodox ideas, and was always looking for new ways to access the subject.
+He liked to provoke discussion with his perceptive and unorthodox ideas, and was always looking for new ways to approach the subject.
 He would frequently question the status quo.
 Joachim Herz would conduct detailed debates, some of which lasted several hours, with both international financial experts and his own staff.
 Although he never let himself be talked into a position, he was always open to well-reasoned arguments.

 A Birthday Present of 50 Oak Trees

 Joachim Herz was also a very practical man.
 On his American ranch near Atlanta, Georgia, for instance, he loved nothing more than getting behind the wheel of large excavators and tractors.
 He loved water and built several new lakes on his land.
 He planted 50 oaks as a present to his wife on her fiftieth birthday.